Wisconsin Department of Children and Families

 · Activities that will provide support for children with special needs.
 Assignable activity is Family Member Treatment/Counseling (FC); and

-· Caring for a family member with an incapacity of such severity that without home care, the incapacitated member’s health and well-being would be significantly affected, as determined by the W-2 agency Assignable activities are Caring for Other Family Member (CF) and Caring for Disabled Child (CD).
+· Caring for a family member with an incapacity of such severity that without home care, the incapacitated member’s health and well-being would be significantly affected, as determined by the W-2 agency Reportable statuses are Caring for Other Family Member (CF) and Caring for Disabled Child (CD).
+(See 6.4.1)

 Education and training may be assigned through any of the following means:

-· By aggregating education and training hours to enable a participant to engage in an education and training program that a participant can complete within a one year period with participation in up to 516 hours of education and training activity (See Section 220.127.116.11); or
+· By aggregating education and training hours to enable a participant to engage in an education and training program that a participant can complete within a one year period with participation in up to 516 hours of education and training activity (see 184.108.40.206); or

-A W-2 applicant/participant who is marginally employed in an unsubsidized job only a few hours per week may also be placed in a W-2 T placement when the participant has long-term, severe barriers to increasing the hours in the existing unsubsidized job or obtaining additional unsubsidized employment.
+A W-2 applicant or participant who is marginally employed in an unsubsidized job only a few hours per week may also be placed in a W-2 T placement when the participant has long-term, severe barriers to increasing the hours in the existing unsubsidized job or obtaining additional unsubsidized employment.
 In these instances, the FEP must schedule flexible activities around the unsubsidized employment.
-W-2 T assigned activities must be specifically designed to assist the applicant/participant in overcoming these severe barriers while maintaining flexibility and sensitivity.
+W-2 T assigned activities must be specifically designed to assist the applicant or participant in overcoming these severe barriers while maintaining flexibility and sensitivity.

 The W-2 agency is responsible for the creation and management of work training sites that prepare W-2 T participants for unsubsidized employment.
 The agency must act as a liaison between providers and W-2 T participants when necessary.

-W-2 T work training providers must complete the W-2 Work Training Site Agreement (form DCF-F-DWSP 10792) and comply with all provider assurances outlined in the form.
+W-2 T work training providers must complete the Wisconsin Works (W-2) Work Training Site Agreement (10792) and comply with all provider assurances outlined in the form.
 In addition, agencies must develop work training sites that:

 · Are sensitive to participants with employment barriers;